-We publish three issues a year, one Solos Omnibus a year, and nine Solos a year.
+We publish four issues a year, and nine Solos a year.

 You can subscribe online with a Visa or Mastercard through our secure server.
 If you prefer, you may also mail your check, money order, or Visa or MasterCard information (credit card number, expiration date, and CVV) to:

 Boston, MA 02116

 Checks should be payable to Ploughshares.
 Our rates are $35 for one year (four issues) or $55 for two years (eight issues).
 All orders to Canada and Mexico are subject to a $15 annual shipping surcharge.
 All international orders outside Canada and Mexico are subject to a $35 annual shipping surcharge.

 Orders are usually shipped within two business days of receipt.
 Standard orders are shipped media mail, which takes 5-10 business days.
 Priority mail is available at an extra charge.
 Subscriptions begin with either the current or the next available issue and are shipped on the official publication date for each issue.